cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark, and the installation program (setup).
+In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool, and Number Shark, and the installer program (setup).

 Here is a list of the remaining components of the CT1 package, which could not be localized yet for all language versions: